The Zookeeper's Wife (film): Plot

 In 1943, two women rescued by Jan and disguised as Aryans by Antonina are discovered and executed outside their boarding house.
-Several months later, after the failed uprising, Germans liquidate the Ghetto on Hitler's birthday, also the first night of Passover.
-While hidden Jews mournfully celebrate a secret Passover Seder, the Germans burn down the Ghetto.
+After the failed uprising, Germans burn down the Ghetto on Hitler's birthday, also the first night of Passover while the hidden Jews mournfully celebrate a secret Passover Seder.

-Jan decides to join the Warsaw Uprising, and the couple reconciles before he leaves.
-Antonina later gives birth to a baby girl, Teresa.
-During the uprising, Jan is shot and captured, presumed dead.
-As Heck's attraction to Antonina intensifies, she struggles to fend him off while guarding the secret "guests."
-Visiting the house unexpectedly, Heck finds Ryzard, questioning the boy about his parents' whereabouts, but is unable to get any information.
-In growing suspicion and rage, Heck pins the Nazi cross onto the boy's shirt, goading him to say "Heil Hitler."
-As he leaves, Ryszard cries out "Hitler is kaput!"
+Jan reconciles with Antonina before departing to join the Warsaw Uprising and she gives birth to a baby girl, Teresa.
+Jan is shot and captured, presumed dead.
+Heck's attraction to Antonina intensifies, and she struggles to fend him off while safeguarding the hidden Jews.
+Visiting the house unexpectedly, Heck questions Ryzard unsuccessfully about his parents' whereabouts.
+In growing suspicion and rage, he pins a Nazi cross to the boy's shirt and goads him to say "Heil Hitler."
+As he leaves, Ryszard cries out "Hitler ist kaput!"

-In January 1945, as Soviet troops force the Germans to retreat, evacuation of Warsaw begins.
-Desperate to know of Jan, Antonina seeks Heck's help.
-When he asks what he will get in return, she begins to undress, though she obviously can't bear him.
-Increasingly sure of her deceit, Heck almost rapes her, she finally confesses that he disgusts her, and he begins to realize how much she has lied.
-Calling for his car to go to the zoo, Antonina races home and helps her guests escape, just as Heck arrives.
-Magda takes baby Teresa with her, but Ryszard insists on staying, so Antonina hides him.
+Warsaw's evacuation begins in January 1945.
+Antonina seeks Heck's help to locate the missing Jan.
+When asked what he will get in return, she begins to undress but confesses he disgusts her.
+With suspicions fully aroused, Heck calls for his car to take him to the zoo.
+Antonina races home and evacuates her guests just as Heck arrives.
+Magda takes baby Teresa with her, and Antonia conceals Ryszard when he insists on staying.

-Heck enters the house in fury, discovering the basement drawings: Stars of David, dates, and guests drawn with animal faces.
-When he finds Ryszard, he chases him through the animal tunnels, catching him at gunpoint.
-Locking Antonina in a cage, he ignores her pleas as he drags the boy out of eyesight.
+Heck enters the house in a fury and discovers the basement drawings: Stars of David, dates, and guests drawn with animal faces.
+He uncovers Ryszard and catches him after a brief chase.
+Locking Antonina in a cage, he drags the boy out of sight.
 When a shot rings out, she collapses in grief.
 A moment later, Heck walks back to his car, leaving the zoo for good.
 Ryszard returns to her side, unharmed.
 The two join the march out of Warsaw.

 Warsaw began rebuilding four months after the Nazi surrender.
 Antonina and the children return to the damaged zoo, along with Jerzyk, their loyal zookeeper.
-Jan returns home, having survived a prison camp.
+Jan returns home from a prison camp.
 They paint Stars of David on all the cages in the zoo.

-In the postscript: the Żabińskis saved 300 Jews.
-Heck's zoo in Berlin was destroyed by Allied bombings, and he never recreated aurochs.
+A postscript announces that the Żabińskis saved 300 Jews.
+Heck's zoo in Berlin was destroyed by Allied bombings, and his aurochs experiments were a failure.
 The Żabińskis were recognized by Israel (Yad Vashem) for their righteous acts and defiance against the Germans.
 They rebuilt the present day Warsaw Zoo.